Arthritis And Other Autoimmune Diseases – Why Doctors Say There’s No Cure

 The causes of such ailments are as many and varied as there are sufferers.
-Take arthritis… The cause may be as simple as a reaction to an STD or stomach bug, which passes easily on its own, all the way through to a combination of genetics, blood type and long-standing food sensitivities that may take years to work out.
+Take arthritis… The cause may be as simple as a reaction to an STD or stomach bug, which passes easily on its own, all the way through to a combination of genetics and long-standing food sensitivities that may take years to work out.

 One thing that is definitely necessary for this journey is a very positive mindset so you can keep trying again and again as each experiment fails.
 Winston Churchill once said, “Success is the ability to go from one failure to the next with no loss of enthusiasm.”

 This is your life, your body, your health, and ultimately there is nobody who is going to put in all the work for you.
 By all means consult with your doctor, but also educate yourself, read inspiring case histories and books by people who have beaten these conditions against all odds.